conference-websites/SIGCOMM-2017/cf-travel-grants.md

 2. An application letter, and

 3. A letter from their supervisor (PhD adviser for students, PhD or postdoc adviser for postdocs, or supervisor for faculty/researchers).
 The recommendation letter can be directly uploaded by the applicant during the application process.
-Alternatively, the advisor can directly email the recommendation letter to [Hamed Haddadi](mailto:hamed.haddadi@qmul.ac.uk?subject=SIGCOMM 2017 Travel Grant Reference) if confidentiality is a concern.
+Alternatively, the advisor can directly email the recommendation letter to the travel grant co-chairs if confidentiality is a concern.

 **The applicant's letter should be clearly divided in the following sections:**